craigbuckler/oldpines/src/pages/rooms/#index.md

 ## Room facilities

 All rooms are decorated in calming, natural colours to compliment the wooded surroundings of the hotel.
-They have beautiful, en-suite, fully-tiled shower rooms with spacious walk in cubicles supplied with complimentary toiletries and deep, fluffy towels.
+They have beautiful, en-suite, fully-tiled shower rooms with spacious walk-in cubicles supplied with complimentary toiletries and deep, fluffy towels.
 Room features:

 * child-friendly
 * free parking on the front driveway